 - Deny access to the entire asset.
 Affected users can see the entry for the asset in the catalog but cannot preview the contents of the asset or perform any actions on the asset.

 - Anonymize the data in columns of relational data sets based on the type of content in the column.
 Affected users can see anonymized columns but the values are replaced, an icon indicates that the column is anonymized, and a tooltip lists the name of the policy.

-You can create rules while you create a policy, or separately, and later add them to one or more policies.
-Rules are used only when they are included in published policies.
+You can create data access rules while you create a data protection policy, or separately, and later add them to one or more data protection policies.
+Rules are used only when they are included in published data protection policies.